-What is a quadratic equation?
-A quadratic equation is an function that can be written as: ax2
+A quadratic equation is an equation that can be written as: ax2

 + bx + c = 0.
-In this equation, x is a variable which is not known.
-A, b, and c are constants.
-A and b are referred to as coefficients.
-Interestingly, a cannot equal to zero in the equation ax2
+In this equation, a, b, and c are constants.
+X is an unknown.
+The constants a and b, are referred to as coefficients.
+Furthermore, it is worth pointing out that a cannot be zero in the equation ax2

-Solving a linear equation is pretty simple.
-Solving a quadratic equation is more complicated.
-Fortunately, you have this handy-dandy quadratic equation solver.
-All kidding aside, quadratic equations can be always solved using the quadratic formula
+Solving a linear equation is simple.
+Solving a quadratic equation is less so.
+However, any quadratic equation can reliably be solved using the quadratic formula

-We this quadratic equation solver is useful to you.
+We hope you find this quadratic equation calculator useful.
 We encourage you to plug in different values for a, b, and c.
 But, if you just want to use it to calculate the answers to your quadratic equations, that's cool too.
-Thank you for using Quadratic-Equation-Calculator.com.
+Thank you for your interest in Quadratic-Equation-Calculator.com.

 for a random example of a quadratic equation.